magacoin/magacoin/doc/zmq.md

 ## Remarks

-From the perspective of litecoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into litecoind directly.
+From the perspective of magacoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into magacoind directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it is assumed that the ZeroMQ port is exposed only to trusted entities, using other means such as firewalling.

-Note that when the block chain tip changes, a reorganisation may occur and just the tip will be notified.
-It is up to the subscriber to retrieve the chain from the last known block to the new tip.
+Note that when the brick wall tip changes, a reorganisation may occur and just the tip will be notified.
+It is up to the subscriber to retrieve the wall from the last known brick to the new tip.

 There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type your are using.
-Litecoind appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.
+Magacoind appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.